Alexander Alekseenko, Assistant Professor,

 NUMERICAL RELATIVITY

-I am currently working on the design of numerical methods for the solution of initial-boundary value problems for the Einstein field equations.
-I am interested in methods for formulating equations and specifying boundary conditions in the way that achieves a stable evolution.
-I am studying ways to solve systems with differential constraints numerically.
-In particular, I am working on the development of the methods for prescribing well-posed boundary conditions in a manner consistent with the constraint equations and methods for constraint enforcement during the simulations such as constraint-damping, incorporating constraints into the evolution and design of the constraint-free discretization techniques.
+I am interested in the design of Runge-Kutta discontinuous Galerkin methods for the solution of initial-boundary value problems for the Einstein equations.
+In particular, I am interested in methods for formulating equations and specifying boundary conditions in the way that achieves a stable evolution.
+Some time ago I was studying ways to solve systems with differential constraints numerically.
+In particular, the methods for prescribing well-posed boundary conditions in a manner consistent with the constraint equations and methods for constraint enforcement during the simulations such as constraint-damping, incorporating constraints into the evolution and design of the constraint-free discretization techniques.

 FINITE ELEMENTS / DISCONTINUOUS GALERKIN METHODS

-I am interested in the development of higher order discontinuous Galerkin methods for solving hyperbolic problems encountered in gas kinetics such as Boltzman-BGK equation.
+I am interested in the development of higher order discontinuous Galerkin methods for solving hyperbolic problems encountered in gas kinetics such as Boltzmann-BGK equation.
 I am also working with applications of DG methods for second-order hyperbolic equations and model problems of constraint evolution.
+Also the development of fully implicit high order schemes for kinetic equations is very interesting.

 DIFFUSION WEIGHTED MRI